iresty/nginx-lua-module-zh-wiki/README.agent.markdown

 * cosocket: pool-based backend concurrency level control: implement automatic `connect` queueing when the backend concurrency exceeds its connection pool limit.
 * cosocket: review and merge aviramc's [patch](https://github.com/openresty/lua-nginx-module/pull/290) for adding the `bsdrecv` method.
 * add new API function `ngx.resp.add_header` to emulate the standard `add_header` config directive.
-* [ngx.re](#ngxrematch) API: use `false` instead of `nil` in the resulting match table to indicate non-existent submatch captures, such that we can avoid "holes" in the array table.
 * review and apply Jader H. Silva's patch for `ngx.re.split()`.
 * review and apply vadim-pavlov's patch for [ngx.location.capture](#ngxlocationcapture)'s `extra_headers` option
 * use `ngx_hash_t` to optimize the built-in header look-up process for [ngx.req.set_header](#ngxreqset_header), [ngx.header.HEADER](#ngxheaderheader), and etc.